8 Symptoms Of Cyclothymic Disorder And When To Seek Help

 • Bipolar disorder with psychotic symptoms is another severe form of bipolar disorder.
 Mood episodes associated with this type of bipolar disorder may include delusions or hallucinations.
 These symptoms are features of psychosis, a severe mental health disorder in which thoughts and emotions are so impaired that contact is lost with external reality.

-• Mixed features refers to the presence of several symptoms of both manic, hypomanic, and depressive episodes.
+• Mixed features refer to the presence of several symptoms of both manic, hypomanic, and depressive episodes.
 Many people experience high energy, insomnia, and racing thoughts, but at the same time may feel irritable or hopeless.

 • Excessive involvement in risky behavior.
 Risky behaviors may have a high potential for negative consequences.
 Examples include going on spending sprees, having an extra-marital affair, or experimenting with recreational drugs.

 • Having a significant change in appetite and/or weight.
 A person’s appetite can be affected differently by mood.
 Some people eat very little or not at all while others may engage in binge-eating.
 This can result in rapid weight loss or gain.
-In many cases, appetite changes can be very extreme in one way or the other and are usually noticeable to others.
+In many cases, appetite changes can be extreme in one way or the other and are usually noticeable to others.

 • Severe fatigue or lack of energy.
 The fatigue associated with depressive episodes usually occurs suddenly and may leave the individual feeling like they don’t have the energy to accomplish even simple tasks, such as bathing or drinking enough water each day.